-\ The distribution of the budget from this Financial Plan may vary as necessary to accomplish the purpose of this agreement but is not anticipated to exceed \$1,550,996 over 3 years.
+The distribution of the budget from this Financial Plan may vary as necessary to accomplish the purpose of this agreement but is not anticipated to exceed \$1,550,996 over 3 years.
 However, factors such as inflation and unknown conditions encountered during field work may require future adjustments to this budget.

-3.5 Alternative C - Woodland, Stream, and Sensitive Habitats -Conservation Practices and Prescribed Fire (Preferred Alternative)
+3.5 Alternative C - Woodland, Stream, and Sensitive Habitats -Conservation Practices and Prescribed Fire (Selected)

 This alternative focuses on the restoration, enhancement, and protection of terrestrial and aquatic natural resources within the VT.
 Terrestrial resources for restoration include woodlands and sensitive habitats (i.e. glades and fens), particularly areas supportive of migratory birds that are substantially similar to habitats injured from the releases of hazardous substances from mining and milling facilities in the VT.
 Aquatic resources to be restored include stream banks, riparian forests and floodplains within priority sub-watersheds of the Meramec River, Upper Black River, and Upper St. Francis.
 The Trustees will work closely with Project Partners, including state and federal agencies, non-government (NGO) agencies, and interested local landowners to identify specific project locations within the Terrestrial and Aquatic Restoration Project Areas (Figures 1 and 2) where enhancements and restoration to woodlands, glades, fens, floodplain, riparian, streambank, or wetlands would benefit terrestrial and aquatic biota and their supporting habitats.
 It is anticipated that restoration activities will be conducted on public lands and with interested private landowners whose properties are within Tier 1 or Tier 2 Project Areas.

-Project Partners, in coordination with the Trustees, will implement restoration in priority areas where restoration opportunities exist but have not been addressed due to limited resources (i.e., where restoration opportunities exist but have not been addressed due to limited resources (i.e., personnel) or, in the case of soil restoration, where soils continue to adversely affect birds due to contamination.
+Project Partners, in coordination with the Trustees, will implement restoration in priority areas where restoration opportunities exist but have not been addressed due to limited resources (i.e., personnel) or, in the case of soil restoration, where soils continue to adversely affect birds due to contamination.
 The suite of restoration practices selected for implementation at each project site may be interdependent and overlapping, potentially occurring in similar or the same locations.
 Site selection will proceed in accordance with the following prioritization: